 If you’re sick or injured, you may be temporarily exempt from your requirements.
 You’ll need to give us an approved medical certificate.
 You can do this by either:

 The medical certificate must state why you’re unfit to work and for how long.
 You’ll need to give us a medical certificate if you’re getting any of the following:

-If you need an exemption for a reason that doesn’t include being sick or injured, call us on your regular payment line.
+If you’re not sick or injured and you need an exemption, call us on your regular payment line.
 You’ll need to give us proof of your circumstances.

 While we assess your request for an exemption, you need to keep meeting your requirements.
 This includes attending appointments with your provider.